 A Sad and Lonely Place

 In an unmarked grave in Everton Cemetery there lies buried a long forgotten tale of love and loss, daring and despair, triumph and tragedy.
 Only now, more than 35 years after he was laid to rest here, can I tell you this man’s fascinating story.
 So whose mortal remains were placed there on the third of January 1985, alone and unremarked with neither friend nor relative to mourn his passing?
 A war hero, a father, a husband, someone’s son.
-An incredibly lucky and yet desperately unfortunate soul.
+An incredibly lucky and yet a desperately unfortunate soul.
 A typically unique individual much like any of the rest of us.